The redesign of a legacy financial adviser tool

 (ii) Usability Testing to assess the effectiveness and pertinence of our design and concept.

-we achieved the
+The outcomes we achieved

-⭐ Overall Interaction Cost on Platform Reduced By At Least 30%.
 Comparing with legacy platform, the number of fields, pages and interactions have significantly reduced and streamlined.
 Advisers can now complete their goals and tasks much faster with less interactions.

-⭐ No Need To Call Support Centers Anymore, Saving Significant Costs.
 Independent and Singlife Financial Advisers can now access and retain all information about Singlife customers, removing the need to call customer service support thus reducing cost.

-⭐ Digitised Policy Management Services With Instant Results.
 This means that Advisers no longer need to email in to initiate policy management services, resulting in a singificantly faster processing time and even faster turn around for Advisers.